USDAForestService/fs-cloud-gov-migration/README.md

 Each repository, has both a `staging` and  `production` housed in a separate space in the org.

+At this point the migration does not include any migration of the data from either database.

 ## Running the script

 Enter all of your envs in `env.sh` (env-sample.sh) includes all the necessary variables.